pnp/blog/content/weekly-agenda/24-10-14/index.md

 Demos:

 * [Douglas Romão](https://www.linkedin.com/in/douglas-romao/) (Fellowmind) - Use AI to document your Power Platform solutions
-* [Manish Solanki](https://www.linkedin.com/in/manish-solanki-1058b7a/) (Persistent Systems) - Fallback mechanism for UI automation in Power Apps
+* [Manish Solanki](https://www.linkedin.com/in/manish-solanki-1058b7a/) (Persistent Systems) - Fallback mechanism for UI automation in Power Automate Desktop

 Also: 📷 Picture Time with community in Together Mode!